jerewill-cisco/intersight-splunk-addon/README.md

 - Enable Network Inventory : This checkbox enables the retrieval of Network (i.e. Fabric Interconnects, Nexus Switches, and MDS switches) inventory
 - Enable Target Inventory : This checkbox enables the retrieval of the target inventory.
 This could include hardware, software, or cloud targets.

-## Where is the data in Splunk?
+## The data from Intersight in Splunk

-Each of the selectable options maps a specific API in Intersight to a unique sourcetype in Splunk.
+Each of the selectable options above maps a specific API in Intersight to a unique sourcetype in Splunk.

 | Checkbox | Intersight API | Splunk sourcetype |
 | --- | --- | --- |